 - Utilize principles of communication, ethical decision making, and culture to inform a plan of care.

 Continuing Education Credits

 Nursing contact hours have been applied for.
-Dana-Farber Cancer Institute is an approved provider (#PA-156) of continuing nursing education by the Massachusetts Association of Registered Nurses, Inc., an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Dana-Farber Cancer Institute is an approved provider (#PA-156) of continuing nursing education by the American Nurses Association Massachusetts, an accredited approver by the American Nurses’ Credentialing Center’s Commission on Accreditation.

 Who Should Attend

 Nurses in all health settings who care for patients with serious and/or potentially life-threatening illness and practice at either the generalist and advanced practice level are invited to attend.